 The District will promptly and reasonably investigate allegations of harassment.
-The Principal of each building and/or his/her designee will be responsible for handling all complaints by students alleging harassment. administrators will notify parents and/or guardians promptly when a pre-investigation or investigation will occur.
+The Principal of each building and/or their designee will be responsible for handling all complaints by students alleging harassment. administrators will notify parent(s)/guardian(s) promptly when a pre-investigation or investigation will occur.